robertrossmann/vscode-remedy/resources/terminal/readme.md

 ## Installation

-Download the _Remedy.terminal_ file from the [latest release assets][github-releases] on Github or from this directory and open it.
-It will get added to your Terminal's profiles from where you can make this profile the default one - all subsequent Terminal windows will then use this profile.
+Download the _Remedy - Dark.terminal_ or _Remedy - Bright.terminal_ file from the [latest release assets][github-releases] on Github or from this directory and open it.
+It will be added to your Terminal's profiles from where you can make this profile the default one - all subsequent Terminal windows will then use this profile.

 Since a Terminal profile contains almost all the available settings and not just colours, you will likely want to fix/change the following settings after installation: